-HNC in Electronic Systems Engineering (HTQ)
+HNC in Electronic Systems Engineering (Pearson)

-If you are interested in a career in electronic engineering, are looking to progress further in your engineering career, and/or want to progress onto an HND or full Honours degree, this is the ideal course for you.
+If you are interested in a career in electronic systems engineering, are looking to progress further in your engineering career, and/or want to progress onto an HND or full Honours degree, this is the ideal course for you.

 Earn your BTEC Level 4 HNC from home with our flexible distance learning course.
 Fit learning around your work and personal commitments, and access everything you need at any time of day.
 You can learn at your own pace and simply submit your assignments when you are ready.
 You are in control of your course duration, therefore you can speed it up and slow it down to suit your needs.